 Other academic units in Indianapolis were developed or acquired by Indiana University over the following half-century.
 An extension center, opened in 1916, offered programs that would later be organized under the schools of Liberal Arts, Business, Education, and Continuing Studies; while the schools of Art, Dentistry, Law, and Physical Education evolved from pre-existing private schools to become part of the University.
 IU's schools of Journalism and of Public and Environmental Affairs established programs at IUPUI in the 1970's.
-In recent years, the presence of IU's schools of Library and Information Science and Informatics have enhanced IUPUI.
+In recent years, the presence of IU's schools of Library and Information Science and Informatics has enhanced IUPUI.
+The addition of the IUPUI Honors College in 2009 brings additional services and supports to IUPUI's increasingly gifted student body.